tofuadmiral/marquis/README.md

  * Risk Analysis: Analyze stocks according to risk!
 Toshi will even coduct a *risk tolerance survey* on you before you begin to invest, asking you questions like "What is your income?" and "What are your finnacial goals?"

  ![Image Not Found](botoutput.png)

+ ## YHack 2018 -- Yale University
+ Toshi is tackling Goldman Sach's challenge at YHacks 2018 to utilize their Global Investment Research Factor Percentiles, as well as the Code for Good challenge and the JPMorgan and Chase accessibility challenge.

  ### Technology
  * Python backend
  * Marquee API from Goldman Sachs
  * Pricing information from IEX
  * NTLK for Natural language processing

  ### Next Steps